VariantSync/Vatras/src/CC.lagda.md

 ```
 Agda cannot determine that the semantics function terminates and thus we just tell Agda to assume that it does with the `{-# TERMINATING #-}` pragma.
 I am not sure yet why Agda cannot see this terminating because in every case, we unwrap a constructor level.
-Could it be because of the lists that can be infinite?

 An alternative implementation of core choice calculus using sized types can be found in [SizedCC.agda](SizedCC.agda).
-Using sized types, recursive functions are detected to terminate by Agda but carrying the size all the time is clumsy.
+Using sized types, recursive functions are detected to terminate by Agda but carrying the size all the time is a bit clumsy.
-Also, the lists are still just lists and termination checking succeeds.
+The size constraint of the choice calculus in [SizedCC.agda](SizedCC.agda) is an upper bound on the nesting depth.
+So whenever we visit children, we are guaranteed to go one nesting depth deeper until it eventually hits zero.
-It has to be the lists somehow though because for binary trees (i.e., when the number of children is known to be 2), termination checking works just fine as shown in [TerminationOnTrees.agda](TerminationOnTrees.agda).
+Somehow though, the termination checking has to have problems with the lists though because for binary trees (i.e., when the number of children is known to be 2), termination checking works just fine as shown in [TerminationOnTrees.agda](TerminationOnTrees.agda).

+So I guess we should switch to a sized type here, just to make the proofs stronger by ensuring that we have no infinite loops (i.e., proving something by itself).

 Semantic equivalence means that the same configurations yield the same variants:
 ```agda